AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 $LF(x) = a~(x-2019)^2 + b~(x-2019) + 82.4$

 Scenarios can thus be defined as for the energy consumption by ASK.
-For this, this model is used by modifying the parameters $a$ and $b$ in order to obtain the desired filling rate in 2050.
+For this, this model is used by modifying the parameters $a$ and $b$ in order to obtain the desired load factor in 2050.

 ### Improvements for reducing non-CO<sub>2</sub> effects